-Concrete stamps or texture skins/ rollers can be used to texture fresh concrete or an overlay.
-After the texturing process is complete you can acid stain individual stones or the whole project adding more depth and color variance.
+Concrete stamps, texture skin, and rollers can be used to texture fresh concrete or an overlay.
+After the texturing process is complete you can acid stain individual stones, or the whole project, adding more depth and color variance.

-A multitude of effects can be acheived if you score the concrete into a pattern.
-Some of the common patterns would be tiles of various sizes, random shapes, or ashler (multiple different shape squares or rectangles).
+A multitude of effects can be achieved if you score the concrete into a pattern.
+Some of the common patterns would be tiles of various sizes, random shapes, or ashler, which is a pattern of multiple differently shaped squares or rectangles.
 You only need to score about a 1/4" or less in depth.
 The scoring can be done with a circular saw and a diamond blade.
 If scoring is to be done before staining be sure to wash all the concrete dust off as it will affect acid stain coloring.
 You can score the floor after acid staining but it is recommended to seal the surface and then tape down paper or cardboard on each side to be scored to protect it from the circular saw body scratching the sealer. the effect of scoring after staining is a grout line that is concrete in color not stained.

-Tape can be used to seperate different colors, mimic grout lines, create borders, or create lettering/logos.
+Tape can be used to separate different colors, mimic grout lines, create borders, or create lettering/logos.
 The most common taping application is to establish a tile pattern - usually square or rectangle although random shapes can be created.
 First take measurements to establish your desired layout.
 Use a pencil to lightly draw lines at the edge of where your tape will be.
 Carefully place tape along layout lines.
-Once your tape is securely in place, acid stain as normal then remove tape to reveal plain concrete color or your first acid stain color.
+Once your tape is securely in place, acid stain as normal, then remove tape to reveal plain concrete color or your first acid stain color.
 Be sure the tape has 100% seal to the substrate as stain can leak under the tape corrupting the grout color.

 Stencils are available that adhere to the substrate with elaborate patterns.
 Mosaics, grapevines, stone layouts, nature layouts, etc..
 The stencils work like the tape above but makes a more complex design feasible.

 Borders add flare to a project.
 They can be around the perimeter of a room or be established at a control joint ( to disguise it).
-Borders can be used to seperate rooms or a sidewalk from a patio.
+Borders can be used to separate rooms or a sidewalk from a patio.
 A simplest border can be created with tape and a complimentary color of acid stain.
 Stencils can be used for elaborate borders like a grapevine.
-Many times there won't be a grout line seperating the border from the main body.
-If no grout is desired then use painters tape and/or plastic sheeting to seperate the border, stain, neutralize, clean, remove tape, install tape/plastic to the interior of the border, acid stain the main body.
+Many times there won't be a grout line separating the border from the main body.
+If no grout is desired then use painters tape and/or plastic sheeting to separate the border, stain, neutralize, clean, remove tape, install tape/plastic to the interior of the border, acid stain the main body.
 Optionally with certain sealers you can seal the border after acid staining and cleaning to insure no contamination from staining the main body.